bayou-brogrammer/bevy_shader_playground/docs/src/bevy_gol_example/README.md

 # Bevy Game of Life Example

 This is a mini-tutorial series where I explore how bevy setups up compute shaders using the infamous game of life example.
-I furthur expand on the example by adding some new featues:
+I further expand on the example by adding some new featues:

 - Camera Controller